MFGVIRUS/shelfscan/README.md

 ## 💡 Future development

-As this is an early beta, the goal is to get movie and tv show validation as accurate as possible.
+As this is an early beta, the goal is to get movie and TV show validation as accurate as possible.

 Afterwards, music libraries may be considered.